drocheam/optrace/docs/source/details/hurb.rst

 this is mathematically equivalent to our formulation of :math:`\tan \sigma = \frac{\gamma}{2\ldots}` with :math:`\gamma = \sqrt{2}` in equation :math:numref:`eq_hurb_tan_custom_uncertainty`.

-In optrace :math:`\gamma` can be customized via a parameter, as detailed in Section :numref:`hurb_usage`, allowing for fine-tuning to specific simulation scenarios.
+In optrace, :math:`\gamma` can be customized via a parameter, as detailed in Section :numref:`hurb_usage`, allowing for fine-tuning to specific simulation scenarios.
 By default, optrace uses :math:`\gamma = \sqrt{2}`.
 The results of this parametrization can be found in the subsequent section.